 The research will use well established, very sensitive, computer analysis methods to process measurements of the eye and brain in order to detect subtle improvements in brain structure, and whether the eye vessels and nerves also show improvements.

-It's hoped that this study, will show that the eye may also help monitor patients when testing new stroke treatments and identifying signs of early damage before symptoms develop.
+The researchers hope that this study will show that the eye may also help monitor patients when testing new stroke treatments and identifying signs of early damage before symptoms develop.